Australian Capital Territory Legislative Assembly: Structure and Membership

-Members of the Legislative Assembly vote to elect a Chief Minister—in practice, the leader of whichever party can form government (known as the ACT Government).
+Members of the Legislative Assembly vote to elect a Chief Minister.
+In practice, Chief Minister is the leader of whichever party is able to form government.
 The Chief Minister, in turn, selects ministers to form a cabinet.
 The leader of the second-largest party in the Assembly usually becomes the Leader of the Opposition.

 Election dates for the Assembly are fixed in legislation, with elections held on the third Saturday in October every four years (until 1997, elections were held in February).
 The term of the Assembly was increased in 2004 from three to four years.
-The next election is due on Saturday 19 October 2024.
+The last election was held on Saturday the 19th of October, 2024, with the next election expected to be held on 21 October 2028.